Indika – remember me in your kingdom. Review / Games

 As I said, Indika looks and sounds excellent – yes, it is noticeable that the main efforts were devoted precisely to character modeling: there are few locations and they are quite monotonous – but monotonous and homogeneous, in essence, and Orthodox provincial Russia, isn’t it?
 This is a small and dim (with the colors here everything is also dull), but a very clear cut, through which that very Dostoevism appears very thickly.

 At the same time, everything worked creakingly for me – Indika is demanding on computing resources, and my 16 gigabytes of RAM along with the GeForce GTX 1660 were running at the minimum.
-It’s funny that the game itself set the graphics settings to “ultra” and sometimes suffered from frame rate drops, and in one chapter it completely lost textures (fortunately, when I started it again, everything was fine).
+It’s funny that the game itself set the graphics settings to “ultra” and sometimes suffered from frame rate drops, and in one chapter it completely lost textures (fortunately, when I started it once more, everything was fine).
 But I didn’t encounter any critical bugs that spoil the progress, which is a very good indicator for an indie game with a similar technological level.

 On the one hand, Indika lives up to expectations, including the most daring ones.
 This is truly an extraordinary work for the gaming world, which raises themes of the soul, free will, the internal struggle between good and evil, and in an original setting and from a hitherto unprecedented perspective (we already played as a sorceress in pre-revolutionary Russia, but as a possessed nun?..) .
 This is a serious, somewhat innovative work…